cezar1/view2d-django/README.md

 ```
 python view2d/manage.py runserver
 ```
-Enter the following URL with your browser:
+Navigate to the following URL with your browser:
 ```html
 http://localhost:8000/view2d/
 ```